cloudflare/cloudflare-rs/CONTRIBUTING.md

-Every PR should have a corresponding issue, and the issue number should appear in the PR's description and commit message.

-PRs should be squashed to one commit before merging.
+# Contributing to cloudflare-rs

 There are two root-level modules in `cloudflare-rs`.
 Most PRs will only touch one of them.
 If you're working on the API framework itself, all the relevant code lives under the `framework/` module.
-If you're looking to add or edit an endpoint, read on.
+If you're adding or editing a particular endpoint, read the "Adding New Endpoints" section below.

+## Pull Requests

+Every PR should have a corresponding issue, and the issue number should appear in the PR's description and commit message.

+PRs should be squashed to one commit before merging.

-# Adding New Endpoints
+## Adding New Endpoints

 Every Cloudflare product should have its own directory under `endpoints/`.
 For example, all the DNS endpoints live under `endpoints/dns`.